arplaboratory/RotorTM/README.md

 ```
 ## Citation
-If you publish a paper with our simulator, please cite our paper published on IEEE Transactions on Robotics:
+If you publish a paper with our simulator, please cite our paper published in IEEE Transactions on Robotics:
 ```
 @ARTICLE{rotortm2023,
   author={Li, Guanrui and Liu, Xinyang and Loianno, Giuseppe},